webonyx/graphql-php/docs/error-handling.md

 If such field throws or returns unexpected value the value of the field in response will be simply replaced with `null` and error entry will be added to response.

-If exception is thrown in non-null field - it will be bubbled up to first nullable field which will be replaced with `null` (and error entry added to response).
-If all fields up to the root are non-null - **data** entry will be removed from n response and only **errors** key will be presented.
+If exception is thrown in non-null field - error bubbles up to first nullable field.
+This nullable field is
+replaced with `null` and error entry is added to response.
+If all fields up to the root are non-null - **data** entry will be removed from response and only **errors** key will be presented.

 # Debugging tools